 What is a House in Multiple Occupation?

-According the government website, a House in Multiple Occupation is a property where three or more tenants are living together, forming more than one household and/or a property where you share toilets, bathroom or kitchen facilities with other tenants.
+According to the government website, a House in Multiple Occupation is a property where three or more tenants are living together, forming more than one household and/or a property where you share toilets, bathroom or kitchen facilities with other tenants.

-A ‘household’ officially consists of either a single person or members of the same family living together, so for instance if you have a four bedroom property with one family living in two rooms, and then you rent the other two rooms to another family, the property then becomes a House in Multiple Occupation.
+A ‘household’ officially consists of either a single person or members of the same family living together.
+For instance, if you have a four bedroom property with one family living in two rooms, and then you rent the other two rooms to another family, the property then becomes an HMO.

-Is there a demand for these kinds of properties?
+Is there a demand for HMOs?

 The simple answer to this question is yes; however you have to keep in mind that not everyone would be happy to live in a property with another family.
 Students are one of the most common tenants in HMOs, so if you are letting out in areas near universities you will find a huge demand for these types of properties.

-How do I become an HMO Landlord?
+How to become an HMO landlord

 If you are thinking of becoming an HMO the first thing you need to do is contact your local authority to get more information on what type of licence you need.